FAQs about FT.com Trial and Subscription

 What is included in my trial?

-During your trial, you will have complete digital access to FT.com, offering you a wealth of global news, analysis, and expert opinion.
-You will have access to everything in both of our Standard Digital and Premium Digital packages.
-Our Standard Digital package provides comprehensive news coverage, while our Premium Digital package includes additional features such as our premier business column, Lex, and 15 curated newsletters covering key business themes with original, in-depth reporting.
-For a full comparison of Standard and Premium Digital, click here.
+During your trial period, you will have complete digital access to FT.com, including all the features and content of both our Standard Digital and Premium Digital packages.
+Standard Digital provides access to a wide range of global news, analysis, and expert opinion.
+On the other hand, Premium Digital offers additional access to our premier business column called Lex, as well as 15 curated newsletters that cover key business themes with original and in-depth reporting.
+You can compare the features of Standard and Premium Digital [here](domain.com).

 What happens at the end of my trial?